mehulagg/gitlab/doc/development/library_review.md

 ## Adding a new library

 Adding a new library is an important decision.
 Implications and alternatives should be carefully considered.
-Keep in mind that adding a new library creates additional maintaince effort for keeping the library up-to-date and it will need to be replaced when it reaches the end of life.
-Also be aware of the security implications: Having another library in our dependency tree is another vector of attack (a library might have unknown vulnerabilites, could get compromissed, etc.).
+Keep in mind that adding a new library creates additional maintenance effort for keeping the library up-to-date and it will need to be replaced when it reaches its end of life.
+Also be aware of the security implications: Having another library in our dependency tree is another vector of attack (a library might have unknown vulnerabilities, could get compromised, etc.).
 Before adding a new library consider alternatives such as implementing the functionality yourself.
 For example, if you only use a small utility function of a library with a large code base, it might be better to implement the functionality yourself instead of adding a large library.

 If adding a new library cannot be avoided, create a short-list of libraries that implement the desired functionality and evaluate them for:

 - Activity volume: Is the project being actively maintained?
 Are there new releases and issues being closed?
 - Maintainer: Are the maintainers responsive on issues and MRs/PRs?
 Is it maintained by a single person or a group or an organization?
-- No unpatched vulnerabilities: Does the library have unpatched and publicly-known vulnerabilities or relies on dependencies with unpatched vulnerabilities?
+- No unpatched vulnerabilities: Does the library have unpatched and publicly-known vulnerabilities or rely on dependencies with unpatched vulnerabilities?
 - Project maturity: Does the project have sufficient documentation?
 Does it have processes established, e.g. for contributing and reporting bugs?

 If your merge request includes adding a new JavaScript library (*1*), you also need to do the following: